 Lux Algo provides confirmation classic candle colouring by default.
 This can be excellent when trading trends and identifying market sentiment.

-Prior to point 1 in the figure above we see a normal buy signal.
+Prior to location 1 in the figure above we see a normal buy signal.
 However, soon after this buy signal we see the candles turning green.
 This indicates that the normal buy signal has turned strong and the market is in a strong uptrend.
 This provides the trader with further confidence a buy/long position is the correct one.

-At point 2 we see a normal sell signal.
+At location 2 we see a normal sell signal.
 However it’s important to note that the candles here are purple.
 Purple candles suggest an unconfirmed trend or a ranging market making this trade slightly more risky and suggests this is a retracement as a part of a larger move.

-At point 4 we see a direct strong sell signal.
+At location 4 we see a direct strong sell signal.
 This is a sell signal that occurs with red candles meaning the trend is already a heavy downwards one.
 This means the trader is trading with the trend.

 You can find more detailed strategy videos in the playlist below: